BeepIsla/csgo-nametag-tool/README.md

-# CSGO Name Tag Tool
+# CS2 Name Tag Tool

 Rename items without the usual client-side limitations because I am seeing people buy items like this for stupid prices when they are just worth 1.99 USD.